The structure of Selmer groups and the Iwasawa main conjecture for elliptic curves: A refined explicit reciprocity law and Kurihara numbers

 Recall that $f = \sum_{n \geq 1} a_n(E)q^n$ \textbf{admits a mod $p$ companion form} if there exists a mod $p$ eigenform $g = \sum_{n \geq 1} b_n q^n$ of weight $p-1$ such that $n^2 \cdot b_n \equiv n \cdot a_n(E) \pmod{p}$ for all $n \geq 1$.
 By \cite{gross-tameness}, the above diagonalizability is also equivalent to the existence of a mod $p$ companion form of $f$.

-By using the parametrization by the Tate curve, it is not difficult to observe the following statement for the split multiplicative reduction case.
-The Tate parameter $q$ can be taken from the $q$-expansion of the $j$-invariant. \begin{prop} Suppose that $E$ has split multiplicative reduction at $p$.
-Then the following statements are equivalent. \begin{enumerate} \item $E(\mathbb{Q}_p)[p]$ is non-trivial. \item The Tate parameter $q \in \mathbb{Q}^\times_p$ satisfies $p \mid \mathrm{ord}_p(q)$. \item The $j$-invariant $j \in \mathbb{Q}^\times_p$ satisfies $p \mid \mathrm{ord}_p(j)$. \end{enumerate} \end{prop} When $E$ admits non-split multiplicative reduction at a prime $p >2$, the corresponding Galois representation is the Galois representation coming from the Tate curve but twisted by a quadratic unramified character.
-Thus, $E(\mathbb{Q}_p)[p]$ is trivial.

-To sum up, we have the following statement. \begin{prop} Let $E$ be an elliptic curve over $\mathbb{Q}_p$ with a prime $p$.
+The following result is known. \begin{prop} Let $E$ be an elliptic curve over $\mathbb{Q}_p$ with an odd prime $p$.
 Then $E(\mathbb{Q}_p)[p] \neq 0$ if and only if \begin{enumerate} \item $E$ has anomalous good ordinary reduction at $p$ and admits a mod $p$ companion form, \item $E$ has split multiplicative reduction at $p$ and the $j$-invariant satisfies $p \mid \mathrm{ord}_p(j)$, or \item $E$ has additive reduction at $p$ with minimal Weierstrass equation